Shiba Inu Dog Breed Information

 |Personality||Attentive, confident, curious, loyal, strong willed|

+They are very confident and have a strong will.
+People often say jokingly that Shiba Inus don’t necessarily come when called, but when they want to.
 The Shiba Inu has a strong will and strong opinions about certain things.
 They’re not fond of sharing, and feel at their most comfortable in their own place with their own toys and food.
-The Shiba Inu doesn’t necessarily come when called, but when it wants to.
+But they’re always very friendly, peaceful and polite.
+Even to other pets and strangers.

 Shiba Inus are agile, light yet muscular, strong dogs made for dashing through thick, low forests.
 Their curled tails are this breed’s special feature.
 Their short fur is straight and solid.
 Their soft, thick undercoat protects them from cold temperatures in their natural habitat.